 Measuring cups and spoons

-- Cut the salmon into pieces: I usually cut the salmon into large pieces roughly the same size of my slow cooker, staking the smaller piece on top of the larger one.
+Cut the salmon into pieces.
+I usually cut the salmon into large pieces roughly the same size of my slow cooker, placing the smaller piece on top of the larger one.
 You can also cut them into smaller, individual-serving fillets.

-- Sprinkle salmon with salt and pepper: Be generous!
+Sprinkle salmon with salt and pepper.
+Season the flesh side of the salmon with salt and pepper.
+Be generous!
 Sprinkle on any other spices you're using and rub them in with your fingers.

-- Place one layer of salmon in the slow cooker, skin-side down.
+Place one layer of salmon in the slow cooker.
+Place the larger piece of salmon skin-side down in the slow cooker.
 Top with more slices of lemon and aromatics, if using.

-- Add another layer, if needed: If you're cooking more salmon than fits in a single layer, you can add a second layer.
-Place a piece of parchment over the first layer, lay the rest of the salmon over, and top with aromatics.
+Add another layer, if needed.
+If you're cooking more salmon than fits in a single layer, you can add a second layer.
+Place a piece of parchment or foil over the first layer, lay the rest of the salmon over skin-side down, and top with aromatics.
 (I don't recommend adding a third layer.)

-- Pour the liquid over the salmon: If cooking one fillet, add enough water to just barely cover.
-If cooking two layers, add enough water to come partway up the side of the top fillet.
+Pour the liquid over the salmon.
+If cooking one layer, add enough liquid to just barely cover.
+If cooking two layers, add enough liquid to come partway up the side of the top fillet.

-- Cook on LOW for 1 to 2 hours: The exact cooking time will vary based on your particular slow cooker, the number and thickness of your fillets, and how "done" you like your salmon.
-Check the salmon after an hour and continue checking every 20 minutes until it's done.
+Cook on LOW for 1 to 2 hours.
+Cover and cook on the LOW setting.
+The exact cooking time will vary based on your particular slow cooker, the number and thickness of your fillets, and how "done" you like your salmon.
+Check the salmon after 1 hour and continue checking every 20 minutes until it's done.
 If you prefer fully cooked salmon, check it with a thermometer in the thickest part — the fish is done when it reaches 145°F.